 The effective date of your retirement is the first of the month following receipt of your completed application or later, if you choose.
-However, if you are not a 5% owner, you must begin receiving your pension benefits no later than the

-April 1st of the calendar year following (1) the calendar year in which you attain age 701⁄2, or (2) the calendar year in which you stop working in Covered Employment.
+However, if you are not a 5% owner, you must begin receiving your pension benefits no later than the April 1st of the calendar year following (1) the calendar year in which you attain age 701/2 (age 72 if you turned age 701/2 on or after January 1, 2020), or (2) the calendar year in which you stop working in Covered Employment.